-- 6.6.1.
+- 6.5.1.
 Safe Environment.
 The School shall maintain a safe learning environment at all times.
-The School shall file a safety plan with the Commission. - 6.6.2.
+The School shall develop and adhere to a safety plan, which shall be provided to the Commission. - 6.5.2.
 Health Clearances.
 The School shall comply with Secs.
 302A-1154 to 302A-1163, HRS, and Ch.
-11-157, HAR, requiring documentation that each student has received immunizations against communicable diseases, is free from tuberculosis in a communicable form and has received a physical examination.
+11-157, HAR, requiring documentation that each student has received immunizations against communicable diseases, is free from tuberculosis in a communicable form, and has received a physical examination.
 Pursuant to Sec.
 302A-1161, HRS, if a child does not complete the immunizations or physical examination required within the period provided by Sec.
-302A-1155, HRS, after provisional entry into school, the School shall notify the parent or guardian of the child that if the required immunizations or physical examination is not completed within thirty days of the date of the notice, the child shall not be admitted to the School. - 6.6.3.
+302A-1155, HRS, after provisional entry into school, the School shall notify the parent or guardian of the child that if the required immunizations or physical examination is not completed within thirty days of the date of the notice, the child shall not be admitted to the School. - 6.5.3.
 School Employees Afflicted with Tuberculosis.
-The School shall not allow any person who has contracted tuberculosis, while afflicted with the disease, to teach or work at the School. - 6.6.4.
+The School shall not allow any person who has contracted tuberculosis, while afflicted with the disease, to teach or work at the School. - 6.5.4.
 Student Health Services.
-The School shall provide appropriate student health services and safety protections including providing first aid care for ill and injured students.
-The school may recommend that parents seek the help of a medical professional or appropriate health agencies for cases beyond its scope of responsibility. - 6.7.
+The School shall provide students with appropriate school health services and safety protections, including providing first aid care for ill and injured students.
+The school may recommend that parents seek the help of medical professionals or appropriate health agencies for cases beyond its scope of responsibility. - 6.6.
 Insurance.
 The School shall be covered under the Statewide Risk Management Program pursuant to Ch.
-41D, HRS, for liability, property, crime and automobile insurance.
-The School shall comply with all laws, rules, policies, procedures and directives of the Department of Accounting and General Services' Risk Management Office.
-The School may purchase additional insurance coverage if so desired. - 6.8.
-Procurement.
-Pursuant to Secs.
-302D-25(b) and 302D-12(d), HRS, the School and its Governing Board shall be exempt from Ch.
-103D, HRS.
-The School's Governing Board shall develop policies and procedures for the procurement of goods, services and construction consistent with the goals of public accountability and public procurement practices.
+41D, HRS, for liability, property, crime, and automobile insurance.
+The School shall comply with all applicable laws, rules, policies, procedures, and directives of the Department of Accounting and General Services' Risk Management Office.
+The School may purchase additional insurance coverage if so desired.

-6.9.
+6.7.
 Records